Tuesday, October 22, 2024

 Monday, March 27 5:27AM it begins with a text from Steve.
 Diagrind is flooded.

 -Arrive at work to find water tank has burst at some point over weekend.
 Women's bathroom and large portion of the shop have water.
-Some left pump on top of water tank ON all weekend as well.
+Someone left pump on top of water tank ON all weekend as well.

 -Tim is on vacation, so cleanup and repair fall to me.
 Call JimBen for help as I have no idea what I'm doing.